dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     forces it to be a map, and a bare expression forces it to be a set.
 Having both is an error.*

-If *e* has no `typeArguments` and no context type, and no `elements`, then *e* is treated as a map literal with unknown static type. *In other words, an empty `{}` is a map unless we have a context that indicates otherwise.*
+1. Else, if *e* has no `typeArguments`, no useful context type, and no `elements`, then *e* is treated as a map literal with unknown static type.

-At this point, there are three states we could be in:

-*   *e* contains a compile-time error.
-In that case, we don't proceed.

-*   *e* is disambiguated to definitely be either a map or set literal.
+    *In other words, an empty `{}` is a map unless we have a context that indicates otherwise.*

-*   *e* is still ambiguous.
+1. Otherwise, *e* is still ambiguous.
 This can only happen when *e* is non-empty but contains only `spreadElement`s.
 In this case, the disambiguation will happen during type inference, defined below.

 ### Type inference

 #### Maps and sets

-Inference and set/map disambiguation are done concurrently.
 We perform inference on the literal, and collect up either a set element type (indicating that the literal may/must be a set), or a pair of a key type and a value type (indicating that the literal may/must be a map), or both.
 We allow both, because spreads of expressions of type `dynamic` do not disambiguate, and can be treated as either (it becomes a runtime error to spread a value into the wrong kind of literal).

-We require that at least one component unambiguously determine the literal form, otherwise it is an error.
+We require that at least one component unambiguously determine the literal form, otherwise it is a compile-time error.
 So, given:

 ```dart
 bool b = true;